 Progression in the program is year by year and not by courses completed.
 Accordingly, all students in a particular year of the program should be registered in the same five courses in each term.
-Students are not permitted to register in any required courses from a particular year of the program until they have satisfactorily completed all the required courses from the previous year of the program.
+Students are not permitted to register in any core (i.e. non-elective) courses from a particular year of the program until they have satisfactorily completed all the core courses from the previous year of the program.